 Proceeds from Zoolala support the zoo's advances in animal welfare, life-changing educational experiences and programs to protect endangered species worldwide.

-Starting at 6 p.m., guests can graze their way through a "Savory Safari," tasting culinary delights from more than 20 of the area's top restaurants, sipping on complimentary wine and craft beer and experiencing up-close encounters with animals and their caretakers across zoo grounds.
-There will be live music at every turn, with performances by local bands Sam Bam Boo, Sneakin' Out and the Pete Krebs Trio featuring vocalist Jen Bernard.
+Starting at 5 p.m., guests will graze their way through a "Savory Safari," tasting culinary delights from more than 20 of the area's top restaurants while sipping on complimentary wine and craft beer.
+Guests will have the opportunity to explore areas of the zoo normally off-limits to the public, experience up-close encounters with exotic animals and enjoy live music at every turn, with performances by The Bylines, Moon by Night and Sabroso.

-By 7:30 p.m., all will have reached their "Decadent Destination" — converging at the zoo concert lawn for a video presentation, desserts and dancing the night away to Northwest party band Soul Vaccination.
+By 7:30 p.m., all will have reached their "Decadent Destination" — converging at the zoo concert lawn for a benefit program, desserts and dancing the night away with Patrick Lamb.

-A generous $10,000 matching gift challenge from RayEtte Oregon Investments, LLC, will double the impact of donations made during the event or through the event website.
-Zoolala guests can also purchase raffle tickets from event volunteers for a chance to win a once-in-a-lifetime travel experience.
+A generous $15,000 matching gift challenge from RayEtte Oregon Investments, LLC, will double the impact of donations made during the event or through the event website.
+Zoolala guests can also purchase raffle tickets from event volunteers for a chance to win a once-in-a-lifetime camping experience at the zoo.

-Purchase tickets and tables here or by calling 503-220-5738.
+Purchase tickets and tables here or call 503-220-5738.
 General admission is $150, and VIP tickets are $250 and provide guests early access beginning at 5 p.m.
 Creative cocktail attire is encouraged.
 Guests must be 21 or older with valid ID.

 The zoo will close to regular visitors at 3 p.m. on July 18 to set up for Zoolala.
 Guests can remain on grounds until 4 p.m.